-JetBlue is well into a program announced in December 2016 designed to cut costs by upwards of $300 million annually by 2020.
-A lot of that work is being done behind the scenes, in areas such as maintenance, and in airport staff and crew scheduling, and has been accomplished via the introduction of new software tools to better-manage spare part inventory and to optimize labor hours.
+JetBlue is in the final stages of a program announced in December 2016 designed to cut costs by upward of $300 million annually.
+A lot of that work is being done behind the scenes, in areas such as maintenance, and in airport staff and crew scheduling, and has been accomplished via the introduction of new software tools to better manage spare-part inventory and optimize labor hours.

-The airline has also upgraded its airport kiosks so passengers can do more without requiring assistance, bringing down total staffing needs and reducing costs.
-Little changes can add up: Management expects these incremental cost savings to boost earnings per share by between $0.30 and $0.40 by 2020.
+The airline has also invested in technology to automate airport check-in and reduce staffing costs.
+All in, these incremental cost savings are expected to boost earnings per share by between $0.30 and $0.40 by next year.

-Next year, the airline will introduce a no-frills basic economy ticket class aimed at the most price-sensitive shoppers, which will allow it to better compete on leisure routes and potentially add ancillary revenue via extra service fees.
+JetBlue is also following industry trends to increase revenue.
+In 2020, the airline will roll out a no-frills basic economy ticket class aimed at the most price-sensitive shoppers, which will allow it to better compete on leisure routes and potentially add ancillary revenue via extra service fees.

-Meanwhile, JetBlue is shrinking its footprint at Long Beach, California -- its original West Coast hub -- and closing stations including Washington, D.C.'s Dulles Airport, Daytona Beach, Fla., and St. Croix.
-At its investor day, the company said it expects its revamped network will boost revenue by $100 million to $120 million by 2020.
+Meanwhile, JetBlue is shrinking its footprint at Long Beach, Calif. -- its original West Coast hub -- and closing stations including Washington, D.C.'s Dulles airport, Daytona Beach, Fla., and St. Croix, U.S.V.I.
+Back in October, management estimated that its revamped network will boost revenue by $100 million to $120 million by 2020.

 So is JetBlue a buy?